geozeke/familytree/README.md

     make setup
     ```

+2. Export the website of a family tree created with [MacFamilyTree][def]
-2. Export the site (html) from MacFamilyTree.
-Compress (tar) it and copy
+   to a folder.
+Compress (tar) the folder containing the site and copy
-   everything to the target server.
-Unpack it, and copy all the files as
+   the tarball to the target server.
+Un-tar it on the server, and copy
-   follows:
+   all the files as follows:

     ```zsh
-    cp -R <location of files>/* ~/familytree/data/tree
+    cp -R <folder containing files>/* ~/familytree/data/tree
     ```

 3. Generate a username and password (let's say user "zeke"):